Xiangliu (moon): Physical characteristics

 The minimum possible diameter of Xiangliu, corresponding to an albedo of 1, is 36 km.
 In order for Xiangliu's orbit to remain eccentric over a timescale comparable to the age of the Solar System, it must be less than 100 km in diameter, corresponding to an albedo greater than 0.2.
-Upon its discovery, the diameter of Xiangliu was initially estimated at 237 km, under the assumption that the albedos of Xiangliu and Gonggong were equal.
+At discovery, the diameter of Xiangliu was initially estimated at 237 km, under the assumption that the albedos of Xiangliu and Gonggong were equal.
 Photometric measurements in 2017 showed that Xiangliu is far less red than Gonggong.
 The color difference of ΔV–I=0.43±0.17 between Gonggong (V–I=1.65±0.03) and Xiangliu (V–I=1.22±0.17) is among the greatest among all known binary trans-Neptunian objects.
 This large color difference is atypical for trans-Neptunian binary systems: the components of most trans-Neptunian binaries display little color variation.

 Name

-The satellite is named after Xiangliu, the nine-headed poisonous snake monster and minister of the water god Gonggong in Chinese mythology.
+The satellite is named after Xiangliu, the nine-headed venomous snake monster and minister of the water god Gonggong in Chinese mythology.
 The eponymous Xiangliu is known for causing flooding and destruction.
 When the discoverers of Gonggong proposed choices for a public vote on its name, they purposefully chose figures that had associates that could provide a name for the satellite.
 Xiangliu's name was chosen by its discovery team led by Csaba Kiss, who had the privilege of naming the satellite.
 The names of Gonggong and Xiangliu were approved by the International Astronomical Union's Committee on Small Body Nomenclature and were simultaneously announced by the Minor Planet Center on 5 February 2020.